Noah8863/Note-Taker/README.md

   ## How to use this project

-  Open up the terminal, type in npm start to get the program to start and follow the prompts.
+  First, type in "npm install express" in the terminal to make sure the program can run properly.
+Afterwards, type in "npm start" in the terminal and follow the live url that was generated.
+You can also find a live URL hosted by Heroku further down in the README to see how the program runs.

   ## Contributing to this project
-  Create a merge request and the merge will be approved upon review.
+  Create a fork repo and then merge your repo into the main branch.
+The changes will be approved upon review.

   ## Main problems faced when working on the project

-  Figuring out how to properly use routes in node js was a bit difficult.
+  I had a really tough time with express when I first started the project.
+I kept getting stuck on how to retrieve the notes after they were submitted to the database.

   ## Main take aways from the project

-  N\A
+  I learned how to use express more effectively and how to set up routes within the program to keep everything organized.

   ## Tests

-  There are no tests required for this project
+  There are no tests required for this project.

   ## Questions